The Monthly Accounting Process

 Tip: If you discover an error in a past period (one that has already been closed), the recommended approach is to make the correction and let it flow through as an adjustment in the current period.
 Do not attempt to reopen and rewind past periods unless your administrator supports it and your auditors approve.

-Step 3: Produce Journals
+Step 3: Journal Files

 Accessing Journal Files